weihsiu/secs/README.md

 While learning Rust and looking for a fun library to get my hands dirty, [Bevy](https://github.com/bevyengine/bevy) caught my eyes and using ECS (Entity Component System) to manage the artifacts in the game world and interactions within it was pretty refreshing.
 So I thought wouldn't it be nice to be able to do the same thing in Scala, especially with the new meta-programming facilities made available in Scala 3, maybe I can implement some of the same features without resorting to macros.
 Hence this experiment.

 ## TLDR: What I have accomplished
 I tried to model the API after Bevy, though some of the type signatures have changed because we are not restricted (shackled?) by the Rust lifetime checker.
-But all in all, I believe I have accomplished what I had set out to do and designed an API that's pretty pleasant to use.
+But all in all, I believe I have accomplished what I had set out to do and designed an API that is pretty pleasant to use.
 If you want to learn more, read on.

 ## Entity
 I used Opaque Type Alias to model entity which is simply an Int identifier.
 Nothing fancy.
 Since the identifier is never manipulated directly, there is no need to get the value out.